wharfkit/website/src/lib/docs/ContractKit/GetMethod.md

 # Get

-The `get` method allows for precise retrieval of rows from a [table](/docs/contract-kit/table).
-By specifying query parameters, users can pinpoint a particular row or a set of rows they want to fetch.
+The `get` method allows for precise retrieval of a row from a [table](/docs/contract-kit/table) instance.

 ## Usage

-The `get` method is available on the [Table](/docs/contract-kit/table) class.
+The `get` method is available on any [Table](/docs/contract-kit/table) instance.
 It can be called without arguments to get the first row of a table:

 ```typescript
 const row = await contract.table('table_name').get();